httpwg/http-extensions/draft-ietf-httpbis-priority.md

 schedule the order in which the competing responses will be sent, when such competition exists.

-Server scheduling is a prioritization process based on many inputs and factors, with priority signals being only one form of input.
-Priority signals do not guarantee any particular processing or transmission order for one response relative to any other response.
-An endpoint cannot force a peer to process concurrent request in a particular order using priority.
-Expressing priority is therefore only a suggestion.
+Server scheduling is a prioritization process based on many inputs, with priority signals being only one form of input.

-A server can use priority signals along with other inputs to make scheduling decisions.
 Factors such as implementation choices or deployment environment also play a role.
 Any given connection is likely to have many dynamic permutations.
 For these reasons, there is no unilateral perfect scheduler.
 This document provides some basic, non-exhaustive, recommendations for how servers might act on priority parameters.
 It does not describe in detail how servers might combine priority signals with other factors.

-Clients cannot depend on particular treatment based on priority signals.
-Servers can use other information to prioritize responses.
+Endpoints cannot depend on particular treatment based on priority signals.
+Expressing priority is only a suggestion.

 It is RECOMMENDED that, when possible, servers respect the urgency parameter ({{urgency}}), sending higher urgency responses before lower urgency responses.